 the depths must not swallow me.

 There seems to have been a “change in the right hand of the One on High” (Ps 77:10 [11]).
-Translations of that line vary, but in some way the psalm is working with the difference between how God is letting things be in the present and how he acted at the Red Sea, of which the psalmists remind themselves and remind God (Gaiser, “Exodus”).
+Translations of that line vary, but in some way the psalm is working with the difference between how God is letting things be in the present and how he acted at the Red Sea, of which the psalmists remind themselves and remind God (Gaiser).

 Waters saw you, God;